• Skip to primary navigation

 Easy Mushroom Gravy for Any Occasion

-Whether you're serving poultry, red meat, or even a vegan meal, this gravy has options for everyone.
+Whether you're serving poultry, red meat, or even a vegan meal, this make-ahead gravy has options for everyone.
 Using just a handful of ingredients, you never have to worry about having enough drippings for gravy again.

 5 from 2 votes